 When I began backpacking, I had absolutely no clue how backpacking stoves worked.
-Because my life depended on it, I figured it out.
-So, how do backpacking stoves work…is it easy, and can anybody do it?
+But because my life depended on it, I figured it out.
+For the beginner backpacker, it’s an important piece of equipment, so all backpackers should learn how backpacking stoves work as soon as they can.

 Canister Backpacking Stoves

-Threaded coupling: attaches the stove to the canister.
+- Threaded coupling to attach the stove to the canister

-When you are ready to cook, fold out the arms, open the valve slightly, just until you can hear and smell the fuel escaping.
-Although isobutane is a liquid while under pressure, it will become an invisible gas when released.
+When you are ready to cook, fold out the arms, and open the valve slightly, just until you can hear and smell the fuel escaping.
+Although isobutane is a liquid while under pressure, it becomes an invisible gas when released.

-After ensuring your hair, sleeping bag, friends, etc. are out of scorching range, light her up!
+After ensuring your hair, sleeping bag, and friends are out of scorching range, you now need to light the fuel.
 Small holes in the bottom of the burner will draw in cold air to feed the fire.
-Carefully balance your cookpot on the stove and adjust the flame.
+Carefully balance your cookpot on the stove and adjust the flame as you need to.

 My favorite canister stove is the MSR Pocket Rocket 2.
-Weighing in at only 2.6 ounces and folding down to 2x2x3 inches, there is no reason not to bring it!
-I’ve put my 1st generation Pocket Rocket through over 4,000 miles of abuse and it is still going strong!
+Weighing in at just 2.6 ounces and folding down to 2x2x3 inches, it’s ideal for those travelling light.
+I’ve put my 1st generation Pocket Rocket through more than 4,000 miles of abuse and it is still going strong!

 Liquid Fuel Backpacking Stoves

-The second most common backcountry stoves utilize liquid fuels, generally white gas, but most will also work with a variety of fuels including kerosene, unleaded gasoline, diesel, or even aircraft fuel.
-It is best to refer to the manufacturer as to which fuels will work in your stove.
+The second most common backpacking stoves utilize liquid fuels, generally white gas, but most will also work with a variety of fuels including kerosene, unleaded gasoline, diesel, or even aircraft fuel.
+It is best to refer to the manufacturer’s guidelines as to which fuels will work in your stove.

-Liquid fuel stoves are the most expensive and the heaviest option but offer the most versatility.
+Liquid fuel stoves are the most expensive and the heaviest option, but they offer the most versatility.
 These stoves accept a wide range of fuels.
 This is a huge benefit when resupplying in areas with few options, especially overseas.

 These stand-alone stoves work great for groups because they are more stable when using larger pots.
 To offset the increase in stove weight, divide stove parts among the group members.